sagemath/sagewiki_to_gh-2022-10-10/days64.5.md

 || 12:00pm - 02:00pm ||                  || Lunch ||
 || 02:00pm - 03:00pm ||                  || Final Status Reports ||

-The starting point is the core implementation of cluster algebras as merged in Sage-5.9, see [[http://trac.sagemath.org/sage_trac/ticket/10298|#10298]], with possible new features discussen in spring 2013 in Minneapolis.
+The starting point is the core implementation of cluster algebras as merged in Sage-5.9, see [[http://trac.sagemath.org/sage_trac/ticket/10298|#10298]], with possible new features discussed in spring 2013 in Minneapolis.

 == Demo from Monday morning's Talk: ==